psyb0t/piraterf/README.md

 - **🌊 Frequency Sweep** - RF sweeps for antenna testing and analysis
 - **📺 SSTV** - Slow Scan Television image transmission
 - **🎨 Spectrum Paint** - Convert images to RF spectrum art
+- **📡 IQ** - Raw IQ sample replay for signal reproduction and testing

 All controlled through a **standalone WiFi access point** - connect any device and start transmitting like the RF rebel you were meant to be!
 Perfect for international waters operations and regions with more... flexible spectrum policies.